dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 self-interest to delude whoever holds the keys to genomic science or nano science.

 This isn't actually a novel idea.
-Nope, it's a *novel* idea!
+Nope, it's a *novel* idea.
-Literally.
-As in William Gibson's brilliant Neuromancer -- one of the best books I've ever read whence the Matrix was a major departure -- the Tessier-Ashpool family maintains a monopoly over intellectual property related to artifical intelligence.
+Literally, as in William Gibson's brilliant Neuromancer -- one of the best books I've ever read whence the Matrix was a major departure -- the Tessier-Ashpool family maintains a monopoly over intellectual property related to artifical intelligence.
 I don't think I'm throwing